Destination: Liverpool, England!

 Liverpool, now what springs to mind?
 The Beatles, Cilla Black or even the infamous 'Scouse brow?'
 One exceedingly cold October day took me north to Liverpool for a sight-seeing day that I will treasure for a long time.
-From the Liver Birds to the Albert Docks, Liverpool serves more than a bowl of Scouse Lar!
+From the Liver Birds to the Albert Docks, Liverpool serves more than a bowl of Scouse, lah!
 Oh, Ms. Lily Savage, don't think that you've been forgotten!
+No, no!

-My day in Liverpool would not of been complete without visiting my friend Katherine.
+My day in Liverpool would not have been complete without visiting my friend Kat.
 I met Kat whilst working at Walt Disney World that summer.
 The journey that we made from Manchester Airport to Orlando cropped up in our conversation.
 I enjoyed my time in Southport, visiting the posh parade of shops.
-Southport had the qualities of the Victorian houses and the beach area, which with a bit of imagination could make a really nice place to enjoy in the summer months.
-Southport is a refined part of the Merseyside region that impressed me much!
-I really loved Lord Street as it had a Victorian edge with the canopies over the shops and cafes that set the scene perfectly!
-Not forgetting the our brief stroll on the local beach with Noodle the crazy Disney wearing dog.
-Little did I know that my mum worked in Southport before I was born, another family connection within the region!
-You know I'll be back to Southport!
+Southport had the qualities of the Victorian houses and the beach area, which with a bit of imagination could make a really nice place to enjoy in the summer.
+Southport is a refined part of the Merseyside region that impressed me!
+I loved Lord Street as it had a Victorian edge with the canopies over the shops and cafes that set the scene!
+Little did I know that my mum worked in Southport before I was born, another connection to Merseyside!

 Listen To Your Heart!